 A. General.
-Compressed earth block shall not be used in any building more than (2) stories in height.
-The height of every wall of compressed earth block without lateral support shall be defined in Subsection B of 14.7.4.8 NMAC, table 1.
+Compressed earth block shall not be used in any building more than two stories in height.
+The height of every wall of compressed earth block without lateral support shall be defined in Table 1 of Subsection B of 14.7.4.8 NMAC.
 The height of the wall is defined as the distance from the top of the slab or top of stem wall to the underside of the bond beam.
-Heights for exterior walls, which are laterally supported with those supports located no more than twenty-four (24) feet apart, are defined in Subsection B of 14.7.4.8 NMAC, table 1.
-The bottom story of a two-story is allowed a minimum thickness of fourteen (14) inches with the upper story allowed a thickness of ten (10) inches, providing the structure meets the provisions of Subsection B of 14.7.4.8 NMAC, table 1.
+Heights for exterior walls, which are laterally supported with those supports located no more than 24 feet apart, are defined in Table 1 of Subsection B of 14.7.4.8 NMAC.
+The bottom story of a two-story is allowed a minimum thickness of 14 inches with the upper story allowed a thickness of 10 inches, providing the structure meets the provisions of Table 1 of Subsection B of 14.7.4.8 NMAC.
 Passive solar structures incorporating the use of solar mass walls (trombe), direct gain arrays or sunspaces (greenhouses) as defined by the passive solar heating worksheet, dated June 2004 and prepared by the state of New Mexico energy, minerals and natural resources department, are allowed.